dfrib/emacs_setup/README.md

 ### Ivy

-`ivy` contains a lot of goodies, but to point out some specifics, I use `ivy` primarily for `swiper` in-buffer search and for the `counsel` (`ivy`-enhanced) Emacs commands.
+`ivy` contains a lot of goodies, but to point out some specifics I use `ivy` primarily for `swiper` in-buffer search and for the `counsel` (`ivy`-enhanced) Emacs commands.
 For the latter, most frequently `counsel-git` (find tracked file in current repo), `counsel-git-grep` and `counsel-ag`.
 The latter make use of [`ag` - The Silver Searcher](https://github.com/ggreer/the_silver_searcher), and is useful when wanting to search through only parts of a repository, limited to a folder and all tracked file therein (recursively for all sub-folders).

-To use `counsel-ag`, install `ag`:
+To allow using `counsel-ag`, install `ag`:

 ```
 $ sudo apt-get install silversearcher-ag